Conor McBride

 I like Functional Programming, especially Haskell.
 I also like Type Theory, and I hope that this worthy body of work will eventually become better known outside the eastern colonies of Generalized America.
 Moreover, I like to combine FP and TT.
 This makes a marvellous noise, but also Epigram, the interactive dependently typed functional language which James McKinna and I designed, in colour, ere we departed our erstwhile department.

-Epigram continues to develop in Nottingham and St Andrews with considerable help from Thorsten Altenkirch, Edwin Brady, James Chapman, James McKinna, Peter Morris, Nicolas Oury, Wouter Swierstra, Matthew Walton and Joel Wright.
+Epigram continues to develop at Strathclyde, and in Nottingham and St Andrews with considerable help from Thorsten Altenkirch, Edwin Brady, James Chapman, James McKinna, Peter Morris, Nicolas Oury, and Wouter Swierstra.

 I like making holes in things, so I've started to write a page about differential calculus with datatypes.

-I'm on the PC of PLPV 2007, and it looks good.
-I lectured on the g5bcfr module with Peter Hancock.
+I'm on the PC of too many things.
+Back in Nottingham, I lectured on the g5bcfr module with Peter Hancock, but that didn't really prepare me for what was about to hit me.
+Next year I hit back.
 I'm one of the conspirators behind Fun in the Afternoon.